 M&G is Prudential's fund management business in the United Kingdom and continental Europe and comprises retail, institutional and internal fund management activities.
-In 2003, M&G's profit accounted for £83 million of Prudential's 2003 UK operating profit before amortization of goodwill and taxation of £305 million.
+In 2004, M&G's profit accounted for £136 million of Prudential's 2004 UK operating profit before amortization of goodwill and taxation of £447 million.
+The table below shows the breakdown in profits between M&G's underlying profits and performance fees over the period indicated.